open-sauced/docs/README.md

 ## 🧪 Built for Experimenting

-This tool is meant to accelerate development on [Open Sauced](https://opensauced.pizza) by giving contributors a way to access [Docusaurus 2](https://docusaurus.io/) powered developer documentation available at [docs.opensauced.pizza](https://docs.opensauced.pizza).
+This tool is meant to accelerate development on [OpenSauced](https://opensauced.pizza) by giving contributors a way to access [Docusaurus 2](https://docusaurus.io/) powered developer documentation available at [docs.opensauced.pizza](https://docs.opensauced.pizza).

 ## 🤝 Contributing

-We encourage you to contribute to Open Sauced!
+We encourage you to contribute to OpenSauced!
 Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.

 <img align="right" src="https://i.ibb.co/CJfW18H/ship.gif" width="200"/>